KHONSAY: POEM OF MANY TONGUES

 —Grayhawk Perkins, Mezcal Jazz Unit (Mobilian Trade Language, Mobile Alabama)

 Mobilian Trade Language was a pidgin used as a lingua franca among Native American groups living along the Gulf of Mexico around the time of European settlement of the region.
 It was the main language among Indian tribes in this area, mainly Louisiana.
-Grayhawk Perkins & The Mezcal Jazz Unit is the result of a meeting in New Orleans between the French jazz band Mezcal Jazz Unit and musician GrayHawk Perkins, member of the Choctaw and Houma tribes of the Muskogee Indian Nation.
+The band was formed when Garyhawk Perkins, a member of the Choctaw and Houma tribes of the Muskogee Indian Nation met the Mezcal Jazz Unit, a Cajun Jazz Band in New Orleans.

 (24) Ca nyur tung thiangɛ, ca lec nyang tuoth kɛ lied